developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 <hr>

 ## Import Keyboard Project
-Layout projects can be saved and modified later for use on different devices, adapted for different applications or screen sizes appended with additional layouts.
+Layout projects can be saved and modified later for use on different devices, adapted for different applications or screen sizes and appended with additional layouts.

 **To import a project**:

-1. On the Enterprise Keyboard Designer’s launch screen, click the “IMPORT KEYBOARD PROJECT” button.
+1. On the Enterprise Keyboard Designer’s launch screen, **click the “IMPORT KEYBOARD PROJECT” button**.
-2. Navigate to and double-click the project (“`.encrypted`” file) to import.
+2. **Navigate to and double-click the project** (“`.encrypted`” file) to import.
-3. Select the target device using the drop-down menu and click the “Confirm” button.
+3. **Select the target device** using the drop-down menu and click the “Confirm” button.
-4. When the Project name is seen at top-left corner, the workspace is ready for use.
-5. Click the menu button to view a list of layouts available for editing.
+4. **Click the EKD menu button** to view a list of layouts available for editing.
-6. Select the layout to be edited and click the edit icon.
+5. **Select the layout to be edited and click the edit icon**.
 The layout is displayed in the device simulator and its name is displayed the top-left corner.
-7. Edit as desired.
+6. **Edit the layout as desired**.
-8. To add a new layout to the project, click the [+] icon on the EKD menu and follow steps in the [Crete Layout(s)](#iicreatelayouts) section.
+7. **To add a new layout to the project**, click the [+] icon on the EKD menu and follow steps in the [Crete Layout(s)](#iicreatelayouts) section.
+8. **Click "Save Layout" button often** to preserve settings.
+9. **Repeat Step 7** until the layout is configured as desired.
+10. **Click "Save Project" to create a project file for deployment**.

 -----